 It’s good to know what Helm installed for cert-manager and these three CustomResourceDefinitions represent the configurations we are creating in the next steps.

-cert-manager uses ether an Issuer or ClusterIssuer to represent a certificate authority.
+cert-manager uses either an Issuer or ClusterIssuer to represent a certificate authority.
 Issuer is bound to a namespace so for our Production Hobby Cluster we will use a ClusterIssuer.

 We will setup a letsencrypt-staging and a letsencrypt-prod ClusterIssuer.